 UK - Prague

-Today you are at leisure to make your own explorations.
-Prague is renowned for its magnificent Baroque and Romanesque architecture.
-Situated on the banks of the River Vltava, the wonderful views across the water, spanned by ancient bridges, contribute to its alluring reputation.
-The city has a fine cultural tradition going back centuries - Haydn, Beethoven, Liszt and Mozart all spent time in Prague; and it was here that Figaro was first acclaimed and Don Giovanni received its first performance.
+Today is at leisure.
+Perhaps admire the city’s magnificent baroque and Romanesque architecture or simply enjoy the views from the banks of the River Vltava.
+You’ll also notice the city has a fine cultural tradition going back centuries - Haydn, Beethoven, Liszt and Mozart all spent time in Prague; and it was here that Figaro was first acclaimed and Don Giovanni received its first performance.

 Prague - Vienna

-Today we depart for a sightseeing tour of Vienna, Austria’s cultured capital, renowned for its leisurely lifestyle and fine buildings.
-Our tour includes views of the lavish, terraced gardens of Prince Eugene’s Belvedere Palace, the State Opera, the Hofburg residence of Emperor Franz Joseph, which sprawls across an area of 47 acres, and the Parliament buildings.
-This afternoon is free to make your own discoveries of the Austrian Parliament building and to explore the wide choice of shopping opportunities.
+Soak up the sights of Vienna on a sightseeing tour.
+Renowned for its fine buildings, our tour includes views of the lavish, terraced gardens of Prince Eugene’s Belvedere Palace, the State Opera, the sprawling Hofburg residence of Emperor Franz Joseph, and the Parliament buildings.

-This morning we visit Schönbrunn Palace, a building of architectural splendour, commissioned by Emperor Leopold I for his son Josef I as a summer residence.
-The palace records a number of notable events; for example, Marie Antoinette, the Queen of France, spent her childhood there, and it is said that Mozart astonished the court with his musical performance at the tender age of six.
+This morning we visit Schönbrunn Palace, a building of architectural splendour, commissioned as a summer residence by Emperor Leopold I for his son Josef I. Marie Antoinette, the Queen of France, spent her childhood there; and it’s said that Mozart astonished the court with his musical performance at the tender age of six.
 Decorated in the Rococo style of the 18th century, the apartments are adorned with frescoes, crystal chandeliers, priceless tapestries, and furniture.
-In the courtyard stands the Wagenburg Museum, in which numerous coaches and sleighs from the Imperial era are displayed.
+In the courtyard stands the Wagenburg Museum, showing numerous coaches and sleighs from the Imperial era.
 We return to the city centre, where the remainder of the day is free to further explore this fascinating and historic city.

 Vienna - Bratislava - Budapest

-After breakfast, we board our coach for the journey to Bratislava, for free time in Slovakia’s capital.
-It has many fine buildings to see; its Baroque and Rococo palaces are as elegant as any in Vienna.
+We journey to Bratislava for free time in Slovakia’s capital.
+It has many fine buildings - its baroque and rococo palaces are as elegant as any in Vienna.
 Late afternoon, we arrive in the beautiful city of Budapest.
-Divided by the River Danube, which separates the plains of Pest from the hilly area of Buda, the city is always lively and has long been a haven for writers, artists and musicians.
+The plains of Pest are divided from the hilly area of Buda by the scenic River Danube, which inspired writers, artists and musicians for centuries.
 In Buda, Gellert Hill affords a wonderful view of the city, river and mountains.
-On the Pest side are the Parliament buildings and the National Museum, which contain many remarkable treasures including the oldest skull yet found in Europe and Liszt’s gold baton.
-Dinner is included tonight at our hotel, the Mamaison Hotel Andrassy (4T) or Eurostars Budapest Center (4T).
+On the Pest side are the Parliament buildings and the National Museum, which contain remarkable treasures including the oldest skull yet found in Europe and Liszt’s gold baton.

-Mamaison Hotel Andrassy (4T) or Eurostars Budapest Center (4T)
+Mamaison Hotel Andrassy (4-star) or Eurostars Budapest Center (4-star)

-After breakfast, we are joined by a local guide for a tour which will include many of Budapest’s fascinating sights and an explanation of the city’s history.
+Join our local guide this morning for a tour of Budapest’s fascinating sights and history.
 We visit the Fisherman’s Bastion, Matthias Church and the Royal Castle on the Buda side, before crossing the Danube at the Margarete Bridge.
-In Pest, we will see St Stephen’s Basilica, the Parliament buildings, City Park and Heroes’ Square.
+In Pest, we’ll see St Stephen’s Basilica, the Parliament buildings, City Park and Heroes’ Square.
 The afternoon is at leisure to explore further.